April 24, 2019 |

 You should do this only if you see that there are no other chances that the lead will close.

 At the end of the trial period, you can always offer some discount to your trial users – if they are indecisive, perhaps this can help them to make their choice and buy your product.

 But be careful here, you don’t want your customers to spread the word about your discounts and bribe.

 As far as we saw, the sales cycle stages can be long and exhausting.
 Depending on your industry and ideal buyer persona, they can take days, maybe even weeks or months.

 Because of that, it’s from crucial importance to pay attention to your resources and the time you need to close the deal.

 Shortening your sales cycle stages will help you to close more deals for less time and to focus your efforts somewhere else where you need it more.

 What way are you willing to implement first?
-Let us know by tweeting at @limecallapp!
+Check our callback software cost , Let us know by tweeting at @limecallapp!

 Ugljesa is passionate about the content market, sales, and marketing.
 He's has been working for several SaaS companies on similar topics.